dudavskyi-dev/Inteligent-Document-Search-/README.md

 # Industrial Document Extraction — Architecture and Decision Spikes

-This repository is a build-ready architecture submission for Task 9, supported by focused, user-run experiments.
+This repository is a build-ready architecture, supported by focused, user-run experiments.
 It is deliberately not a complete application.

 ## Start Here
+Here was made two architecture blueprints to consider all the avaliable possibilities of realization of this problem including the cost and perfomance.
 1. Read the portable [`architecture_blueprint.md`](architecture_blueprint.md).
 2. Compare the fully managed [`architecture_blueprint_google_cloud.md`](architecture_blueprint_google_cloud.md).